winitzki/sofp/README.md

 # Applied functional type theory: The science of functional programming

-This is a series of extensive tutorials on functional programming.
+This is a series of in-depth tutorials on functional programming.

-The tutorials cover both the theory and the practice of functional programming, from the perspective of building theoretical foundations that are valuable to practitioners.
+The tutorials cover both the theory and the practice of functional programming, with the goal of building theoretical foundations that are valuable to practitioners.

-## Scope of this tutorial
+## Scope of this tutorial series

 **Applied functional type theory** (AFTT) is what I call the area of computer science that should serve the needs of functional programmers who are working as software engineers.